Title: SALT TO THE SEA

 The four main characters: Florian (the Knight) a young Prussian with a mysterious stolen artefact, Joana, a Lithuanian nurse, and Emilia, an idealistic and damaged Polish girl who, at 15, is pregnant after being raped by Russian soldiers.

-A fact we learn slowly over the course of the book, like many other heartbreaking details about each characters life.
+A fact we learn slowly over the course of the book, like many other heartbreaking details about each character’s life.
 Their family, friends, and the tragedy each carries within them: secrets that weight them all down.
 Too young to carry such a heavy burden, but forced to by circumstances and war.
 The brutality that’s thrust upon them, and how each, in their own way, is forced to deal with pain unimaginable.
-The guilt and the shame they carry, and the horrors they have witnessed.
+The guilt and the shame they carry, never mind the horrors they have witnessed.

-Despite the heavyweight subject, and the gruesome descriptions, we’re also offered a great deal of hope and light and small acts of heroism.
+Despite the heavy weight subject, and the gruesome descriptions, we’re also offered a great deal of hope and light and small acts of heroism.
 Especially through the philosophical wisdom of the old Shoe Poet, whose positivity and moments of observational humour breaks up some of the bleakness.
 Sorry Eva too manages to momentarily divert us with her straightforward comments, opinionated about everything and everyone.